-Unless you live somewhere that has a designated area for your dog to go to the bathroom, you’re probably like the majority of dog owners that let their dogs outside to take care of business.
+Unless you live somewhere that has a designated area for your dog to go to the bathroom, you’re probably like the majority of dog owners who let their dogs outside to take care of business.
 Even though this keeps the smell of poo outside of your house, it can also lead to the buildup of unpleasant odors in your yard.

 You don’t have to accept that your yard smells like dog feces.
 There are many ways to clean up the yard and eliminate the odor.
 Let’s look at some of the easiest ways to get rid of dog poop smells outside.